 If you have never been to Disneyland then you have never experienced Splash Mountain.
-And if you have been on Splash Mountain you still might not know where Br'er Rabbit and "Zip-a-Dee-Doo-Dah" come from.
+And if you have been on Splash Mountain you still might not know where the character Br'er Rabbit and the song "Zip-a-Dee-Doo-Dah" come from.
 Song of the South is a terrible secret hiding in plain sight.
 It's the movie Splash Mountain is based on, even though the film itself was removed from circulation long before the attraction’s 1980s construction.

 Set in a irreverent and warmly remembered south that never was, the film follows storyteller Uncle Remus as he tells two young white children stories about the adventures of Br'er Rabbit.
 The film is unclear about Remus’s status as either a servant or slave.
 As Matt Singer eloquently puts it,